antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## 2 Generating a Heatmap

-For analysis of the human methylome in order to study the potential tumor suppressors, we are using the R2 platform and the methylome datasets available in R2.
+For analysis of the human methylome in order to study the potential tumor suppressors, we are using the R2 platform and the methylation datasets available in R2.
 R2 hosts many methylome datasets generated on Illumina platforms, including the 450K, EPIC, and EPIC v2 arrays, which are bisulfite treatment based.
 It determines methylated versus unmethylated DNA target regions using probes (oligonucleotides).
 For each region, a Heatmap is a useful tool for observing the methylation status of individual probes and how isoforms cluster according to their degree of methylation.

 As an example for this manual, the first exercise will show how to generate a Heatmap with an Illumina methylation array dataset on R2.
 This dataset belongs to a study that is called "A Landscape of Pharmacogenomic Interactions in Cancer" and can be found in R2 as a "cell line" dataset by the author name **Esteller**.
 Also, this dataset shows what the Heatmap looks like for highly proliferating cancer samples.
 Later, in *Section 3 Comparing Methylation Heatmaps*, the Heatmap from this example will be compared with two other examples from different datasets.
 The tutorial's scope will then be expanded to more complex use cases, such as a tutorial on the "Expression" dataset.

 With the above dataset information, the platform user takes the following steps to create the Heatmap: